 The Brain – the basics

-If you have suffered a traumatic brain injury you may have injured specific parts of your brain.
-To give you an overall understanding of the brain it’s important to look at all of the layers of the brain, their individual functions and how they work together.
-This will allow you to understand the impact of your brain injury, and work out any questions you may have for your healthcare provider.
+If you have suffered a traumatic brain injury you may have injured a specific part/s of your brain.
+To better understand how your brain injury may affect you or your loved one, it can be helpful to look at the different parts of the brain and how they work together.
+This may help inform any questions you may have for your doctor or healthcare team.

-The Cerebrum makes up the majority of the brain, accounting for around 85% of the brain mass.
-The Cerebrum is made up of two halves, the right and left hemispheres – which are then divided again into four lobes.
+The Cerebrum makes up most of the brain, accounting for around 85% of the brain mass.
+The Cerebrum is made up of two halves, called the right and left hemispheres, which are connected by a structure known as the corpus callosum.
+The brain hemispheres are broadly divided into four lobes, each of which have unique functions.

 These lobes are:

-The Occipital Lobe – the occipital lobe is the major visual processing area in the brain receiving information from both eyes which it then interprets into things including distance, identity and location.
+The Occipital Lobe – located towards the back of the brain, the occipital lobe is the major visual processing area in the brain.
+It receives information from both eyes, which it interprets into things including distance, identity, and location.

-The Cerebellum is the second largest part of the brain and is responsible for functions relating to posture, balance and coordination.
-This includes coordinating movement through a number of muscle groups, coordinating eye movement, and gross and fine motor skills.
+The Cerebellum (Latin for “Little Brain”) is the second largest part of the brain.
+Sometimes called the fifth lobe of the brain, the cerebellum is located beneath the cerebrum, towards the back of the brain.
+It is responsible for functions relating to posture, balance and coordination, which include coordinating movement through a number of muscle groups, coordinating eye movement, and gross and fine motor skills.

 The Diencephalon is the third largest section of the brain.
 Located at the core of the brain, the diencephalon is the size of a plum and has two major parts – the thalamus and the hypothalamus.

-The thalamus receives sensory information from all over the body which it then sends to specific areas of the cortex.
+The thalamus receives sensory information from all over the body which it then sends to specific areas of the cortex for further processing.

-The hypothalamus lies just below the thalamus and is roughly only 1% of the brain mass.
-The hypothalamus has a number of functions, however, its main function is to ensure the body is stable (i.e. maintaining homestasis).
-The hypothalamus also responds to stress and controls the secretion of melatonin, cortisol and body temperature over a 24 hour period.
+The hypothalamus lies just below the thalamus and makes up roughly 1% of the brain mass.
+The hypothalamus has a number of functions, though its main function is to ensure the body is stable (i.e. maintaining homestasis).
+The hypothalamus also responds to stress and controls the secretion of melatonin, cortisol and body temperature over a 24-hour period.

 The Brain Stem

-The Brain Stem is located at the base of the diencephalon and is made up of the midbrain, pons and medulla.
-Not only does the brain stem control basic body functions such as breathing, swallowing, heart rate and blood pressure, but it’s also responsible for the flow of messages between the brain and the rest of the body.
+The brain stem is located at the base of the diencephalon and is made up of 3 structures called the midbrain, pons and medulla.
+The brain stem controls many of the body’s automatic functions that are essential for life, such as breathing, swallowing, heart rate and regulating blood pressure and sleep.
+It also plays a role in balance, coordination, and reflexes.

 The Blood-Brain Barrier

-The blood-brain barrier is the protective barrier around the brain.
-This highly intelligent barrier stops all of the bad stuff (like toxins) from getting into the brain all while allowing the good stuff (such as oxygen) to enter.
+The blood-brain barrier is a protective barrier around the brain.
+This highly intelligent barrier stops bad stuff (like toxins) from getting into the brain all while allowing the good stuff (such as oxygen) to enter.

 References and Further Reading